miwipe/ngsLCA/README.md

 run_name="run03"
 ```

 Generate a complete taxa profile by combining all input lca files (this step is required for running all other functions).
 It will generate a tab separated text file (“complete_profile.txt”) into the folder named after “run_name” in the working directory, in which the first 3 columns are NCBI taxaID, taxaname, and taxa rank.
 Each of the following columns shows the reads abundance of an input .lca file.
+You can type `?ngsLCA_profile` to enter the help page for ngsLCA_profile to access an example sample metadata file.

 ``` r
 ngsLCA_profile(path=working_directory,